prisconapoli/mercury/README.md

 ## Overview

 M3rcury is a back-end application.
 The service is exposed through a RESTful API compliant with the Internet protocols HTTP and JSON.
-There is also a minimal front-end, to make easy for the average users send a mail filling a form in the [live site](https://m3rcury.herokuapp.com).
+There is also a simple front-end, in order to allow the users to send messages filling a web form in the [live site](https://m3rcury.herokuapp.com).

-The backend validates and dispatch the email received throught the RESTful API, keeps track of the status of every message processed and implements a retry policy in case of failures.
+The backend validates and dispatch the email received through the RESTful API, keeps track of the status of every message processed and implements a retry policy in case of failures.
 [Mailgun](https://sendgrid.com) and [Sendgrid](https://sendgrid.com) are the email service providers.
-In order to increase th eresponse time and the scalability of the system, the application can be configured to use a task queue to distribute the load across the workers.
+The system uses a task queue to distribute the load across the workers to guaranteed load distribution when the number of the incoming requests increases.

-The frontend is minimal, it consists of two web pages, respectively to submit a new email, and get the links to explore the status information.
+The frontend is made of static web pages which enable the submission of  new messages and retrieve the status information.
 The next step will be add real-time views and a better CSS.

 #### Installation/deployment
 - Checkout the git repository